marije-base/kafka-spark/README.md

 Build fat jar: `sbt assembly`.

 Run `sudo docker-compose build`.
-The NiFi container for loading the twitter-feed into the application requires a flow-congiruation to be present in the conf-folder. (/conf/nifi) This file however contains the encrypted passwords for the twitter-application and is therefore ignored from the git-pushes.
+The NiFi container for loading the twitter-feed into the application requires a flow-configuration to be present in the conf-folder. (/conf/nifi) This file however contains the encrypted passwords for the twitter-application and is therefore ignored from the git-pushes.
+Remove the copy part from the dockerfile and add you own processors in the GUI (localhost:9092/nifi)

 Run `sudo docker-compose run --rm --service-ports spark`.
 This will besides the spark-container, also start the docker-containers 'called' kafka and nifi.